Sheffield Wednesday F.C.: The Chansiri era (2014–2025)

+Administration (2025–)

+On 24 October 2025 the club went into administration ahead of a winding-up petition being filed against the club by HM Revenue and Customs.
+Administrators from financial advisory firm Begbies Traynor were appointed to run the club, ending Chansiri's involvement with Wednesday.

+The club was immediately docked 12 points by the Football League leaving the club bottom of the Championship on minus-six points.

 Nickname, kits, crest and traditions

 Nickname

 In their early years, the club was nicknamed The Blades, a term used for any sporting team from the city of Sheffield, famous the world over for its cutlery and knives.
 That nickname has been retained by Wednesday's crosstown rivals, Sheffield United.

 Although it is widely assumed that the club's nickname changed to The Owls in 1899 after the club's move to Owlerton, it was not until 1912, when Wednesday player George Robertson presented the club with an owl mascot, that the name took hold.
 A monkey mascot introduced some years earlier had not brought much luck.

 Kits

 Since its founding the club has played their home games in blue and white shirts, traditionally in vertical stripes.
 However, this has not always been the case and there have been variations upon the theme.
 A monochrome photograph from 1874 to 1875 shows the Wednesday team in plain dark shirts, while the 1871 "Rules of the Sheffield Football Association" listed the Wednesday club colours as blue and white hoops.
 A quartered blue and white design was used in 1887 and a blue shirt with white sleeves between 1965 and 1973.
 Wednesday's socks have been predominantly black, blue or white throughout their history.

 The club's away strip has changed regularly over the years.
 Traditionally, white was the second choice for many teams, including Wednesday, although the club has used a multitude of colours for its change strip over the years, including yellow, black, silver, green and orange.